sgruhier/foundation_rails_helper/README.md

 * A custom FormBuilder that generates a form using the Foundation framework.
 It replaces the current `form_for` so you don't have to change your Rails code.
 Error messages are properly displayed.

 * A `display_flash_messages` helper method that uses Zurb Foundation Alerts UI.

+#### Compatibility

+* Only Rails 4.1 and Foundation 4 and 5 are fully supported
+* Some features may work with Foundation 3 and older, but results may vary, and markup which exists only for those versions will be gradually removed
+* Legacy branches exist for Rails 3 and 4.0 (see the rails3 and rails4.0 branches).
+These are not actively supported, and fixes are not retroactively applied, but pull requests are welcomed.

 ## Screenshots